michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 HERE - Vahid to show which files need to be configured with simname (tutorial+theirname) and anything else that may need to be user-specific

+what date range? one month.
+06/01/2022 - 06/31/2022

+explain this includes a spin-up time of 5 days, and the analysis PDFs should be ignored for days 1-5

 # Activity 4: creating and submitting JSON configuration file

 HERE - Yun-Jung to show JSON template, explain key/values, and explain how to send it to you